ostrost/ostent/README.md

 The metrics collected and exported:
 - RAM, swap usage
-- CPU usage, Load average
+- CPU usage, load average
 - Disk space usage in bytes and inodes
 - Network ins and outs in bytes, packets and errors